kabirschandra/KV-TCP-server/README.md

 # KV-TCP-Server
 A key-value store that communicates over TCP.
 The server maintains a hashmap in memory.
 Clients connect, send commands, and get responses.

-What you need
+What you need:
-GCC compiler
+- GCC compiler

-Linux or WSL (socket code uses POSIX)
+- Linux or WSL (socket code uses POSIX)

 Make sure port 9000 is free